lf-edge/ekuiper/docs/en_US/guide/sources/overview.md

 ## Built-in Sources

 Users can directly use the built-in sources in the standard eKuiper instance.
-The list of built-in sources are:
+The list of built-in sources is as follows:

-- [Mqtt source](./builtin/mqtt.md): read data from mqtt topics.
+- [MQTT source](./builtin/mqtt.md): read data from MQTT topics.
 - [Neuron source](./builtin/neuron.md): read data from the local neuron instance.
 - [EdgeX source](./builtin/edgex.md): read data from EdgeX foundry.
-- [Http pull source](./builtin/http_pull.md): source to pull data from http servers.
+- [HTTP pull source](./builtin/http_pull.md): source to pull data from HTTP servers.
 - [Http push source](./builtin/http_push.md): push data to eKuiper through http.
-- [Redis source](./builtin/redis.md): source to lookup from redis as a lookup table.
+- [Redis source](./builtin/redis.md): source to lookup from Redis as a lookup table.
 - [File source](./builtin/file.md): source to read from file, usually used as tables.
 - [Memory source](./builtin/memory.md): source to read from eKuiper memory topic to form rule pipelines.